TotallyNotMalicious/urlhaus-scraper/README.md

 # Description
-scrapes the recent urls on urlhaus and outputs the results to a text file.
+scrapes the recent urls on urlhaus and outputs the results to a text file

 # How To Run
 python3 urlhaus-scrape.py